cinqs/glype-docker/README.md

     docker run -it --rm --name glype -p 9000:80 cinqs/glype

 you may need to open a browser to address to *http://ip-address-of-your-docker-host:9000*

+## argues

+what is wrong with this [repo](https://hub.docker.com/r/frankzhang/glype/)

+* old and out-of-date
+* mysteries of source
+* not-maintant any more